muratk3n/thirdwave/en/tweets/2019/week47.md

 AI Aliens.
 Yes!

-(Just saw the title of a YT video, did not watch)
+(Was the title of a YT video in my feed)

 👽👽👽👽🤖🤖🤖🤖🤖